Headstorm/Interview/challenges/DataScienceChallenge.md

 Can we use geographical coordinates paired with a point in time, representing someone's birth date, to determine the meteorological season in which someone were born?
-In this competition, the challenge is to develop an algorithm which accurately identifies a meteorological season based on the inputs of coordinates and birth date.
+In this competition, the challenge is to develop an algorithm accurately identifying a meteorological season based on the inputs of coordinates and birth date.
+In other words, we need to match location and birth date to a season.
+Definitions for the terms used are below.

 You will need to ingest and interpret data from open APIs and other data sources to determine which data is useful, finding the signal in the sea of information.